 Peter Wagner’s research is based in comparative historical and political sociology, social and political theory, and sociology of the social sciences.
-It is focused on the identification and comparative analysis of different forms of social and political modernity and of the historical trajectories of modern societies.
+It focuses on the identification and comparative analysis of different forms of social and political modernity and of the historical trajectories of modern societies.
 In this perspective, the term “modernity” does not signal a single and unique model of social organization, but rather variable interpretations of basic human problématiques in the light of specific historical experiences.
-It was initially applied to a comparative political sociology of European societies, and subsequently to the transformations in the self-understanding of Europe.
+It was initially applied to a comparative political sociology of European societies, and subsequently to transformations in the self-understanding of Europe.
 Over the past few years, it was elaborated further towards a “world-sociology”, focusing on the tensions between struggles for autonomy and persisting forms of domination and exploring current possibilities of progress in the light of historical experiences in different world-regions.

 – Wagner P 2019, “Historisches Unrecht im Zeitalter von Menschenrechten und Demokratie”, WestEnd.
 Neue Zeitschrift für Sozialforschung, vol. 16, no. 2.

 – Mota A & Wagner P 2019, Collective action and political transformations: the entangled experiences in Brazil, South Africa and Europe, Edinburgh: Edinburgh University Press

 – Mota A & P Wagner, ‘The Amazon, the Rhino, and the blue sky over the Ruhr.
 Ecology and politics in the current global context, Changing Societies and Personalities, vol. 4